Le Clos sweeps to butterfly gold but history bid on ice

-Gold Coast, Australia, April 6, 2018 (AFP) - - South Africa's Chad le Clos romped to Commonwealth Games gold in the men's 50m butterfly on Friday, but his hopes of rewriting the history books were scuttled by Aussie grit and an overloaded schedule.
+Gold Coast (Australia) (AFP) - South Africa's Chad le Clos romped to Commonwealth Games gold in the men's 50m butterfly on Friday, but his hopes of rewriting the history books were scuttled by Aussie grit and an overloaded schedule.

 Hosts Australia flexed their muscles on the Gold Coast with five more swimming gold medals, including a clean sweep in the women's 100m butterfly.